mike-battaglia/dto-homework/toe/presentation/ch30p.md

----

-**Slide Title:** Unlocking the "House of Gems": Introduction to the Abhidharma
+# Unlocking the "House of Gems": Introduction to the Abhidharma

----

 ### **What Is the Abhidharma?**
 - One of Buddhism's three core collections (**Tripitaka**), alongside the Sutras and Vinaya.